jooohyunpark/itp-canvas-for-coders/README.md

 Web browser is a 21st-century canvas.

-While being one of the most common media today, web space has infinite possibilities for new aesthetics.
-This course covers Three.js fundamentals, providing students with the skills and insights to develop visual and narrative experiences in web.
+As one of today’s most common media, it offers infinite possibilities for computational expression and new aesthetics.
+This course explores the creative practice of Three.js and React Three Fiber, guiding students in crafting visual and narrative experiences that exist natively on the web.

 ## Course Objectives